brycewray/eleventy-slinkity-test/src/posts/2020/02/post-6.md

 ```
 {% endraw %}

-As of now, the Eleventy Image plugin doesn't work in Slinkity (it's a WIP).

-**However** . . .

-The following images are from my Cloudinary account and a React component, the use of which is quite possible in [Slinkity](https://slinkity.dev)!
+The following image content comes from my Cloudinary account and my `imgc` shortcode.

-{% react 'components/ImgcReact', url='spacex-OHOU-5UVIYQ-unsplash_3000x2000.jpg', alt='SpaceX rocket launching from the Kennedy Space Center in Florida', width='3000', height='2000', 'render'='static' %}
+{% imgc 'spacex-OHOU-5UVIYQ-unsplash_3000x2000.jpg', 'SpaceX rocket launching from the Kennedy Space Center in Florida', 3000, 2000 %}

 Closing text.
 That ends Post 6!